realmbgl/kudo-tutorial/unit4/README.md

 ### Run the backup plan

 Before doing this the first time you need to go to your `MinIO` instance and create a bucket named `es-bucket` with policy `Read and Write`.
 You can do this via the `MinIO` console.

-Enable localhost access to `MinIO`, and enter `localhost:9000` to access the console
+Enable localhost access to the `MinIO` service.

 ```
 kubectl port-forward service/minio 9000
 ```

+[Click](http://localhost:9000/) to access the `MinIO console` from your browser.

 Next apply the backup plan from the `unit4` folder.